 Bookkeeping vs. Management Accounting: Understanding the Differences

-Both bookkeeping and management accounting play essential roles in the financial management of a business, but they serve different purposes.
+In accounting services, both bookkeeping and management accounting play essential roles in the financial management of a business (and as Surrey Accountants we use both), but they serve different purposes.
 Here’s a breakdown of the key differences between these two important functions:

 Definition: